Pixel2Coding/applicant-project/README.md

 # BranchLabs Applicant Project

-The BranchLabs applicant project involves implementing a basic ORM in PHP and then integrating it with the framework of your choice.
+The BranchLabs applicant project involves implementing a basic ORM in PHP and then integrating it with Magento.
+Yes, you'll be duplicating functionality already provided by Magento, but that's okay.

 ## Part I. Abstract Model